Where is the Japanese fleet, Lieutenant Narwhal ?

 The planes from the Hornets arrive later, and this time it is the Devastators that are destroyed.
 The dive bombers inflict significant damage to the Hiryu and some minor damages to the 3 other carriers.

-The planes from Midway arrive almost one hour after everyone, and deal no damage.
+Finally, the planes from Midway arrive almost one hour after everyone, and deal no damage.
 The Japanese ships did not have planes full of fuel and ordnance on their decks ready to trigger a massive fire…

 … because at that moment those planes were flying toward Midway :